 There are no doctors on the trek but your trek leaders are trained first aiders.
-A full fledged first aid kit will always be with the team.
+A full-fledged first aid kit will always be with the team.

-Do you provide toilet tents?
-Is it necessary to dig catholes?
+Do you provide toilet tents? is it necessary to dig catholes?

-Is there any provisions for taking bath?
+Are there any provisions for taking bath?

 There is no provision for a bath at the base camps or on the trek.

 Do we get a mobile signal on the trek?

 Payment for the trek can be done online through credit/debit card or net banking.